-Anyone who has taken a road trip knows that long hours behind the wheel can cause a driver to suffer a numb, sleepy state.
+Anyone who has taken a road trip knows that long hours behind the wheel can cause a driver to suffer from drowsiness.
 Passenger car motorists have the option of pulling over for a nap or switching drivers to stay alert, but most truckers don't have this luxury.
 Since they're paid to spend as many hours behind the wheel as possible, it’s no surprise that drowsy driving is a common cause of truck accidents nationwide.

 Truckers Are a Perfect Storm of Drowsy Driving Risks